-- A Halbach micro-array was initially conceived to be deposited as a single material layer on a substrate, uniformly magnetised, and allowed to self-align.
+A Halbach micro-array was initially conceived to be deposited as a single material layer on a substrate, uniformly magnetised, and allowed to self-align.
 This enables the use of a low fringe-field design, with a strong field intensity, in integrated applications, while using any desired magnetic material.
-A quarter of the array was simulated as a 2D model with sizes ranging up to the maximum packing of 8 circles in the available space Ω , between the normalised inner radius and d_M .
-The results in Fig. 2 clearly show the impact of outer radius d_M on field strength and homogeneity for one 8-magnet ring, - 205 which is further exacerbated as several magnet rings are employed.
-An improvement of two orders of magnitude is seen on the homogeneity, as first order field gradients cancel out in the correct alignment, thus showing that correction is a critical step.
-From Fig. 2A, it is clear that the procedure uses only indirect handling of the magnets and requires only sequential liberation and fixation of magnets.
-The resulting ease of fabrication and the scale invariance of permanent magnets make these ideal for down-scaling magnetic arrays to a length-scale far below what is currently achievable for complex arrays. - A natural follow-up to the results shown is the evolution from a finite number of well-defined magnetic structures to arbitrarily many, much like in a powder magnet.
+A quarter of the array was simulated as a 2D model, with sizes ranging up to the maximum packing of eight circles in the available space $\Omega$ , between the normalised inner radius and $d{\rm M}$ .

+The results in Fig. 2 clearly show the impact of outer radius $d{\rm M}$ on field strength and homogeneity for one eightmagnet ring, which is further exacerbated as several magnet rings are employed.
+An improvement of 2 orders of magnitude is seen on the homogeneity, as first-order field gradients cancel out in the correct alignment, thus showing that correction is a critical step.
+From Fig. 2a, it is clear that the procedure uses only indirect handling of the magnets and requires only sequential liberation and fixation of magnets.
+The resulting ease of fabrication and the scale invariance of permanent magnets make these ideal for downscaling magnetic arrays to a length scale far below what is currently achievable for complex arrays.

+A natural follow-up to the results shown is the evolution from a finite number of well-defined magnetic structures to arbitrarily many, much like in a powder magnet.
 These allow for easy tooling, the drastic reduction of statistical variance errors as seen in Sect.
 2.3 (by shifting these to fabrication precision), and large height micro-magnets, overcoming sputtering height limitations.
-A powder can reach a maximal theoretical sphere packing density of 74% in an FCC/HCP lattice but, without correct placement, will reach a random packing after vibration annealing, of 64% (Jaeger and Nagel (1992)).
-A mix of pow- - 215 ders of staggered sizes can however reach arbitrarily close to a 100% packing factor, as smaller powders fill the gaps left by larger pieces, or even emulate a single phase with composite effects.
-Using two powder species with different temperature coefficients of remanence, α, one positive and one negative, it is possible to locally cancel temperature-induced drifts in field strength or even offset volume drifts by tuning the expansion of the binding agent.
-A thermally-compensated mix of NdFeB (B_R = 1.45T, α ≈ -0.12%/K) and SmEr (B_R = 0.89T, α ≈ +0.11%/K in Chen et al. (2002)), for example, shows 220 an effective packing density of 75% when compared to NdFeB alone. - Using a procedure analogous to the one in Figure 2A, Figure 3 shows that the auto-alignment of a magnetic powder structure is also possible, and able to provide a significant field intensity while leveraging all of the advantages mentioned above.
-Field intensity is seen to level-off as the self-interaction of the powder dominates over the alignment field of the anchor, which indicates a need for the use of correction structures.
-This is further emphasised by the large inhomogeneity gap between the self-aligned and the Halbach conditions.
-Due to the complexity of the endeavour and its application-specific nature, further investigation of this effect was deemed to be outside of the scope of the present manuscript.
-As a baseline, the ideal Halbach
+A powder can reach a maximal theoretical sphere packing density of 74 % in a face-centered cubic (FCC) or hexagonal close-packed (HCP) lattice but, without correct placement, will reach a random packing after vibration annealing, of 64 % (Jaeger and Nagel, 1992).
+A mix of powders of staggered sizes can however reach arbitrarily close to a 100 % packing factor, as smaller powders fill the gaps left by larger pieces or even emulate a single phase with composite effects.
+Using two powder species with different temperature coefficients of remanence, $\alpha$ , one positive and one negative, it is possible to locally cancel temperatureinduced drifts in field strength or even offset volume drifts by tuning the expansion of the binding agent.
+A thermally compensated mix of NdFeB ( $B_r = 1.45 \,\mathrm{T}$ , $\alpha \approx -0.12 \,\% \,\mathrm{K}^{-1}$ ) and SmEr ( $B_r = 0.89 \,\mathrm{T}$ , $\alpha \approx +0.11 \,\% \,\mathrm{K}^{-1}$ in (Chen et al., 2002), for example, shows an effective packing density of 75 % when compared to NdFeB alone.

+Using a procedure analogous to the one in Fig. 2a, Fig. 3 shows that the auto-alignment of a magnetic powder structure is also possible and able to provide a significant field intensity while leveraging all of the advantages mentioned above.
+Field intensity is seen to level off as the self-interaction of the powder dominates over the alignment field of the anchor, which indicates a need for the use of correc-